ameekkhan/ameeqsort/README.md

 How  quadrupleSort() function works?
 ----------------------------

-For better understanding of 5 comparisons technique in quadrupleSort() function.
+For better understanding of the 5 comparisons technique in quadrupleSort() function.

 N=8;
 K=N/4; where K is the number of quadruples.
 So in this case K=2.